rydmike/rydmike.github.io/issues.md

 This demo shows a [**clipping issue**](https://rydmike.com/clipissue/#/) in Flutter.

 The issue has been discussed in [**#58547**](https://github.com/flutter/flutter/issues/58547).
 This particular issue and case was closed via a workaround.
-For the actual root cause of the issue in SKIA, there is no solution, and the issue show up in all SKIA renderings with antialias based clipping, if you look closely at them.
-At some point I will gather the energy to raise the issue again as stated in the above reported issue.
+For the actual root cause of the issue in SKIA, there is no solution.
+The issue shows up in all SKIA renderings with antialias based clipping if you look closely at them.
+At some point, I may gather the energy to raise the issue again as stated in the above-reported issue.

 <img src="https://rydmike.com/assets/FlutterClippingIssue.png?raw=true" alt="Clipping issue" width="600"/>

 The clip behavior mentioned [**here**](https://flutter.dev/docs/release/breaking-changes) in the Flutter docs, as a coming breaking change after version 1.22, it does seem a bit related to the same clipping issue.
 The [**solution**](https://github.com/flutter/flutter/issues/18057) for it does however only seem to avoid the alias based clipping whenever possible, not to actually fix it, so it sounds more like another work around to the root SKIA based issue.
 We will see when the fix lands what its impact is.
-I will build the issue demo code on latest master to test it again and see if it changes anything.
+I will build the issue demo code on the latest master to test it again and see if it changes anything.

 ---

 ## Mask Filter Issue

 The mask filter issue refers to this Flutter GitHub issue [**#58546**](https://github.com/flutter/flutter/issues/58546).
 It is still an active and open issue.
-A demo of it on both CanvasKit and DomCanvas are shown below, the CanvasKit version produces correct results.
+A demo using both CanvasKit and DomCanvas is shown below, the CanvasKit version produces correct results.

 * Demo with [**DomCanvas FAIL**](https://rydmike.com/maskfilterdom/).
 * Demo with [**CanvasKit OK**](https://rydmike.com/maskfilterskia).